devmatic-it/taralizer/README.md

   - Windows (x86, x86_64)
 - support of PDF and HTML reports

-The Bank of Anthos example application provides an example report <https://github.com/devmatic-it/taralizer/blob/main/examples/gcp/README.md>
+We demonstate the usage of Taralizer on the popular *Bank of Anthos* example application [HERE](<https://github.com/devmatic-it/taralizer/blob/main/examples/gcp/README.md>)
 ## Installation

 ### Getting Started